thegrumpys/odop/client/docs/Help/alerts.md

 It is possible that the Fix violation in question was created by use of the Search feature.
 In that case, further use of Search without introducing other changes is unlikely to be helpful.
-The most productive course of action may be to relax unrelated violated constraints and Fixes and then rerun Search.
+The most productive course of action may be to relax other, perhaps seemingly unrelated, violated constraints and rerun Search.

-The constraint(s) with the largest violations are the most leveraged and should be examined first.
+When Search returns a design judged to be NOT FEASIBLE, constraint(s) with the largest violations are the most leveraged and should be examined first.

 See also:
  - [Fix & Free](/docs/Help/terminology.html#fix)